-New ITU-D Question: Policy, regulatory and technological aspects of the migration of existent networks to broadband networks in developing countries, including Next Generation Networks and the implementation of IPv6
+New ITU-D Question: Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including Next Generation Networks, “OTT” services and the implementation of IPv6

 1 Statement of the situation or problem

 Increased access to broadband is widely credited with improving development outcomes, fostering economic growth, and increasing competitiveness.
 Broadband is a key input to achieving a people-centred, inclusive, and development-oriented information society.